GULibrarySandbox/advanced-data-wrangle-old/content/3-lesson.md

 We need to identify a common value in each of the datasets that we can match on.
 A key variable.
 To do this we need to explore both datasets to see if a key or very similar variable is available that we can work with.

-{% capture alert %} Note: The `QPSTrafficCamerasClean.csv`  dataset doesn’t provide geolocation, latitude (lat) or longitude (long) points.
-This maybe because the traffic camera sites are mobile and can move from one end of a road to another.
-It is therefore not possible to match on lat or long.

-The original open dataset required cleaning to transform it to a useable format.
+{% capture alert %} Note: The original open dataset used to create `QPSTrafficCamerasClean.csv` required cleaning to transform it to a useable format.
 Some `suburb name` observations contained multiple values such as `Brisbane/Spring Hill`, perhaps to indicate the street location was on the border of two suburbs.

-In these cases, for the purpose of the training, the values have been modified to the first suburb listed so that there is only one value in a cell.{% endcapture %}
+For the purpose of the training, the values have been modified to the first suburb listed so that there is only one value in a cell.{% endcapture %}
-{% include alert.md text=alert color="success" %}
+{% include alert.md text=alert color="info" %}

 Let's open another instance of OpenRefine to explore the  `QPSTrafficCamerasClean.csv` dataset.